massalabs/massa-docs/technical-doc/api.rst

 will create JSON-RPC `request <https://www.jsonrpc.org/specification#request_object>`_ calls.

 .. warning::
-    - We'll use only public API methods.
+    - We'll use only public API methods in testnet node.
     - The following queries and respones comes from `TEST.15.1` but matches `TEST.16.0`

 **Public** API